 Children aren’t always able to describe how they’re feeling.
 They also may have a difficult time pinpointing the pain, and they may say that the pain is in their entire abdomen.
 This can make it difficult to determine that appendicitis is the cause.
-Parents can easily mistake appendicitis for a stomach bug or urinary tract infection (UTI).

-However, it’s always better to be cautious when it comes to appendicitis.
+It’s always better to be cautious when it comes to appendicitis.
 A ruptured appendix can be dangerous for anyone, but the risk of death is highest in infants and toddlers.

 Children ages 2 and younger often show the following symptoms of appendicitis:

 Older children and teenagers are more likely to experience: